RoyNkem/Braze_2.0/README.md

    ```

 3. Run the App
-   Launch the Braze app using a development server:
+   Launch the Braze app using Xcode:
    ```sh
    open Braze_2.0.xcodeproj
    ```